DerekChiangTW/CS690V-Visual-Analytics/HW7/README.md

     bokeh serve --show geo.py

 In order to make sense of data and identify suspicious patterns, we need to show routines for GAStech employees on the Abila map.
-To begin with, we read in .shp file, then transfer linestrings and polygons into points dataframe and draw Abila map in bokeh.
+To begin with, we read data in .shp file in geodataframe, then transfer linestrings and polygons into points dataframe and draw both Kronos_Island and Abila map in bokeh.

 <img src='./src/images/KI.png' height=500>